FrontlineHD/VenixLibrary/README.md

 ## 5. What games are supported by Venix?

 Venix aims to support a wide range of games.
-You can find a list of supported games in the documentation or on our website.
+You can find a list of supported games in the documentation on our discord.

 ## 6. Where can I get help or support?

-For assistance, please refer to the documentation or reach out to our support team via [contact method].
+For assistance, please refer to the documentation or reach out to our support team via discord.

 ## 7. How do I report an issue?